cavalen/vlab-azure/README.md

 tenant=xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```

+Note: You can use azure-cli to setup your Azure credentials

-2b) Deploy Azure infrastructure using Ansible:
+### Part 3: Deploy Azure infrastructure using Ansible:

-Go to folder `aolab-azure/deploy-lab`\
+Go to folder `vlab-azure`\
 Edit `config.yml` and change the `STUDENT_ID` parameter. ***Use lowercase letters and numbers only.***

-In the `deploy-lab` folder run the playbooks in order:
+Run the playbooks in order:
 ```
 ansible-playbook 01_deploy_rg_vnet_azure.yml
 ansible-playbook 02_deploy_ubuntu_docker_azure.yml